 Do you ever lay in bed at night and wonder what you got done that day?
 I can’t be the only one.
 Making a Purposeful Plan for the Day changed everything!

-As much as we would love to tell ourselves that we don’t need a plan, but in all actuality we do!
-This plan helps us to stay on track and helps us fulfill our purpose.
+We love to tell ourselves that we don’t need a plan for the day, but in all actuality we do!
+This plan for the day helps us to stay on track and helps us fulfill our purpose.
 It also allows us to get more things done each day.

 There are two reasons I make a List.